chrispfchung/chrispfchung.github.io/_posts/2019-08-15-pyspark-by-example.md

 ---
-title: "Utilized the Spark DataFrame API to extract data from Chicago's Reported Crime Dataset (2001-2018)"
+title: "Utilized The Spark DataFrame API To Extract Data From Chicago's Reported Crime Dataset (2001-2018)"

 date: 2019-08-15